NMSU-PLEASE-Lab/IncProf/MohammedVersion/README.md

 4. Set up other IPR environment variables as you wish, or not (use defaults)
 5. Set the environment variable LD_PRELOAD to point to your libipr.so file
 6. Run your application
+7.Use "sampleSetReduction.py" post-process the sampled profile files; it currently needs you to supply the regular expression for the list of filenames you want to process, so do an "ls" of where your sample files and make your expression.
+Redirect the stdout output to a file (gmon.data) which contains functions call count for all functions and produce a rank file that will be used in steps 8 and 9.
-7. Use "gensvm.py" to postprocess the sampled profile files; it currently needs you to supply the regular expression for the list of file names you want to process, so do an "ls" of where your sample files and make your expression.
+8. Use "gensvm.py" to post-process the sampled profile files; it currently needs you to supply the regular expression for the list of filenames you want to process, so do an "ls" of where your sample files and make your expression.
 Redirect the stdout output to a file for step 8
-8. Use "cluster.py" to run clustering on the output file from step 7.
-This script needs the Python sklearn package installed.
-This script will create two csv files (bestk cluster and elbow cluster)
-9. Use "gendata.py" similarly to "gensvm.py" in step 7, this script will
-   find the functions call count
-10. Use "findmostused.py" to process the data file and get the most used functions with or without recording the function call count.
-This function take 0 or 1 flag as input; 0 time difference only / 1 time and count
-11. Use "findinstr.py" to process either the bestk cluster or elbow cluster.
-This script finds the best instrumention points in the application
+9. Use "algorithm2.py" to find phases and instrumentation points.

 # Indivitual steps: